conradknapp/ecomm-react-graphql-strapi/NOTES.md

 App.js

 - After creating our Restaurant/Whatever Content, create an item of it and then go to App.js to fetch it and display it in the DOM using a GraphQL query
+- We show how to iterate over all of the indiviual restaurants within App.js, make the Restaurant data its own component (in Restaurant.js)

 Search Field